 - 4.11.3.7.1 If a mutually agreeable resolution is reached through mediation, a written statement will be produced by the mediator detailing the agreement and will be signed and dated by all parties to the mediation.
 Any agreement proposing to obligate Appalachian State University must also be signed by an appropriate and properly authorized University official.
 Copies will be provided to the parties specified in section 4.11.3.5.1, above.
 At this point, the FGHC chair will be notified by the mediator by an unelaborated written statement that the mediation was successful, and the grievance will come to an end. - 4.11.3.7.2 If mediation fails, no record of the mediation will be released other than an unelaborated written statement from the mediator to the chair of the FGHC that mediation was attempted and was unsuccessful.
 Copies of the unelaborated written statement will be provided to the parties specified in section 4.11.3.5.1, above.
 Under no circumstances may the mediator be called as a witness in any subsequent proceeding, nor may any statements made during mediation be used against either party in a formal grievance hearing or any other forum.
 The mediator will dispose of any documents used in the process.
-At this point, the grievant must decide whether to pursue a formal grievance hearing.
+Upon notification of the failure of mediation, the grievant must notify the chair of the faculty grievance committee in writing within 5 working days of the desire to proceed with the grievance hearing.
 Since the FGHC has already determined that the grievant's petition merits the committee's consideration, the grievant's written notification to the FGHC chair of a desire to proceed to a formal grievance hearing will be automatically granted.
 The grievant may end the process at any time from this point forward. - 4.11.3.8 The Faculty Grievance Hearing Committee, as a committee constituted solely of faculty and charged with hearing disputes arising out of a faculty member's relationship with the University, shall determine any and all policies and procedures, not inconsistent with any restrictions in Section 607 of the UNC Code and Article VI, Sections 1 and 3 of the Faculty Constitution, necessary to carry out its responsibilities in the conduct of a grievance hearing.
 The FGHC will be composed of nine (9) members elected by the faculty at-large: three (3) members from each of the ranks of professor, associate professor, and assistant professor.
 Five (5) members of the FGHC, with each rank represented on the hearing panel, will conduct hearings.
 At least two (2) members must be of the same rank as the grievant; the other members of the hearing panel may be apportioned in any manner consistent with the foregoing requirements of this section.
 If the grievant is from any rank other than those specified by sections 3.8.5, 3.8.6 and 3.8.7, or holds a part-time faculty appointment, all professorial ranks must be represented on the hearing panel.